Trump trial pending, McConnell calls it 'vote of conscience'

 “The only path to any reunification of this broken and divided country is by shining a light on the truth,” said Rep. Madeleine Dean, D-Pa., who will serve as an impeachment manager.

-Trump was impeached Wednesday by the House on the single charge, incitement of insurrection, in lightning-quick proceedings just a week after after the siege.
-Ten Republicans joined all Democrats in the 232-197 vote to impeach, the most bipartisan modern presidential impeachment.
+Trump was impeached Wednesday by the House on the single charge, incitement of insurrection, in lightning-quick proceedings.
+Ten Republicans joined all Democrats in the 232-197 vote, the most bipartisan modern presidential impeachment.

+It’s unclear who will make up the legal team representing the outgoing president at the trial.
+Democrats are tapping lawyer Barry Berke among others who worked on Trump’s first impeachment.

 McConnell is open to considering impeachment, having told associates he is done with Trump, but he has not signaled how he would vote.
 McConnell continues to hold great sway in his party, even though convening the trial next week could be among his last acts as majority leader as Democrats prepare to take control of the Senate with the seating of two new Democratic senators from Georgia.